AfonsoPaula/Queries-Manager/README.md

 ```

 - Run Migrations and Seeders.
 To apply the necessary data to your database, open a terminal, navigate to your project's directory, and run the following commands:

-  - **Migrations** are used to execute migrations that create tables in the database according to the structure definied in project's code:
+  - **Migrations** are used to execute migrations that create tables in the database according to the structure definied in project's code;
+  - **Seeders** are used to run seeders, which populate tables with initial or test data.

 ```shell
 php spark migrate
 ```

-  - **Seeders** are used to run seeders, which populate tables with initial or test data:
 ```shell
 php spark db:seed
 ```

-If you only want to view the project:
+Now, you should be able to access and view the project in your web browser using Laragon.

+## Acknowledgments

+I would like to express my gratitude to Professor João Ribeiro for his contribution to the development of this project.